China to Melbourne proves a good move for JD student

 Meng’s advice to other Chinese students considering the Melbourne JD is to consider an undergraduate degree in an English-speaking country, but not to let a lack of English proficiency put them off law altogether.

 “Language is a barrier you can definitely overcome if you are willing to put in the effort,” she says.

 As for when she’s not studying, Meng is a self-proclaimed TV buff and has retained her love of US legal dramas.

 “One thing that gets me through my note-taking is knowing that I get to watch an episode of Suits or The Good Wife when I’m done!”

-If you are thinking about applying for 2018, the June LSAT (late registrations) closing date is May 3 Register now.
+If you are thinking about applying for 2018, September LSAT registrations open late May.